Keparoo/Tuttitracks/README.md

 - View the top played tracks
 - Play tracks and playlists

-Note: A Spotify Account (either a free or a premium account) is required in order to use the Tuttitracks web app.
+Note: A Spotify Account (either a free or a premium account) is required in order to use the Tuttitracks web app..

 ---